THE PURSUIT OF WORLDLINESS

 Walls Within Walls

 We all say we don't want to turn our schools into jails, but that's exactly what we are doing.
 More correctly, we are turning them into gilded cages.
 Inside, all seems normal.
 But getting in and out of a school, which ought to be one of the most welcoming places on earth, has become an ordeal.
 We have been forced to bring levels of security to school buildings that use to be reserved for corporate offices and military installations.
-By our actions, we have implicitly answered the question: how do we keep people safe with a country awash with guns?
+By our actions, we have implicitly answered the question: how do we keep people safe in a country awash with guns?
 We can't.
 We can only barricade ourselves as best we can.

 Strangely, the appeal of building a wall along our southern border now makes a kind of perverse sense.
 What is being proposed is that we turn America into a giant gated community.
 With no distinction between rich and poor, everyone benefits from keeping undesirables out.
 With enough security, everyone can enjoy the privileges of the wealthy and famous.
 We can all have peace of mind that there are no terrorists or foreign-speaking criminals among us.